Do you remember the Net Yaroze?

 That’s not to say it’s flawless; there’s certainly a lot of rough edges.
 The translation in particularly is amusingly hokey:

 All the same, though, there’s some great ideas here.
 The opening cutscene has the character subtly demonstrate the game’s basic box-throwing mechanics, which is quite a clever touch from a design perspective.
 There’s a cornucopia of hidden items, which adds a bit of replay value, and the game rewards players for spotting exploits in the game’s physics and enemy behaviour.
 It’s probably the crown jewel of Yaroze development.

 Trivia: What else did Mitsuru Kamiyama do?
-A parody of Final Fantasy VII named Fatal Fantasy VII (I am yet to find a demo disc), before later actually joining Square Enix as a programmer, eventually directing Final Fantasy: Crystal Chronicles.
+A parody of Final Fantasy VII named Fatal Fantasy VII (I am yet to find a demo disc - any leads on this would be welcome), before later actually joining Square Enix as a programmer, eventually directing Final Fantasy: Crystal Chronicles.

 Polished and accessible puzzle game.
 I found the appeal a little short-lived, but it’s a worthy distraction all the same.

 The real question is, though: what happened to Bouncer 1?

 A Doom clone, this is to my knowledge the only real Yaroze horror game and the only first person shooter too.
 It’s decidedly alpha-ish, with debug data splashed over the screen, but despite its faults the indistinct textures and a limited draw distance somehow conspire to make Clone all the more dark and claustrophobic.
 Whilst the game is too limited to play for any real length of time, it wins bonus points from me for being more than just another Yaroze puzzler.

 Trippy futuristic racer with psychadelic colours and two-player racing.
 It’s a neat concept, but the gameplay is a bit basic to really hold much attention.
 Feels very retro and it’s worth playing at least a single track.